 So, try to fuel your brain with positive energy.

 3. Tell your brain what you want and match the behavior to get it

-Many people get caught by the little problems during the day and forget the main goal.
+Many people get caught by minor problems during the day and forget the primary goal.

 A simple exercise that will help you is by writing your goals.